The 2022 Student Arts Outreach Program is Under Way!

-The Schultz-Hill Foundation will present a free Concert to Atlantic County School Students on March 31, 2020.
-The Bay Atlantic Symphony, under the direction of Director Jed Gaylin, will perform Appalachian Spring at Dante Hall Theater in Atlantic City.
-The program is free of charge for the schools, courtesy of the Schultz-Hill Foundation and our generous donors.
+The Bay Atlantic Symphony, under the direction of Director Jed Gaylin, performed Appalachian Spring for students of the Principle Academy Charter School on May 10.
+The program was provided free of charge for the schools, courtesy of the Schultz-Hill Foundation and our generous donors.

-For photos from the Peter and the Wolf concert, click here.
+For photos from the Appalachian Spring concert, click here.
 (Password is sh)

 An incredible response...